 EVERY CHILD CAN LEARN

 ‘Every Child Can Learn’ is a handbook for parents and carers written by Katrin Stroh, Thelma Robinson and Alan Proctor (Sage 2008).
-It introduces Functional Learning and how to use Early Learning Tools (eg Placing, Separating, Sorting etc) and play to help children with developmental delay.
+It introduces Functional Learning and how to use Early Learning to Learn Tools (eg Sorting, Sequencing, Building etc) and play to help children with developmental delay.

 The book describes early play and how this relates to early learning; it covers the important area of feelings and how challenging behaviours can affect family life.
 It discusses the integration of language and learning and how Feeding can be a very powerful therapeutic tool.